Rishav-Kumar2007/Rishav-Kumar2007/README.md

-- 👋 Hi, I’m @Rishav-Kumar2007
+- 👋 Hi, I’m Rishav!
-- 👀 I’m interested in playing drums, tabla, innovating and programming.!
+- 👀 I’m interested in playing drums, tabla, working out, innovating and programming!
 - 🌱 I’m currently learning Python, HTML & CSS.
 - 💞️ I’m looking to collaborate on Python innovative ideas.
-- 📫 How to reach me...
-IDK
+- 📫 How to reach me: Discord: rishav0616

 <!---
 Rishav-Kumar2007/Rishav-Kumar2007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.